Know Your Audience

 A lot of people search for me, a lot of people share my content through Facebook, and a lot of people are linked by my old blog.
 My YouTube Channel doesn’t bring as many readers as I’d like, but I know it helps with my SEO, so it’s fine.
 My channel now sees an average of 500 people a day (compared to 50 people a day a year ago).

 So what kind of searches are bringing people to my blog?

 Well, isn’t that nice?
 70% of search terms used five-or-more times are about sex in Taiwan.
 But, remember: of the 3,800 searches that located me, the most times anyone use the same search term was 10.
 Given that I’ve got over 200 posts on this blog, the ways people search and find me are pretty amazing.
-Still, sex in Taiwan is clearly something my readers are focused on, in their searches.
+Still, sex or wanting to find sexual content such as being able to watch this or other sexual content in Taiwan, is clearly something my readers are focused on in their searches.

 So what are people reading?

 It’s amazing that I only have two pieces on sex in Taiwan/Asia, and they amount for over a third of my overall views.
 The piece I wrote about the Taichung MRT at the start of this month was huge, as well.
 A lot of what people read about seems to be related to Taiwan, in some way.

 I figure most of my readership is between 18-50 and, because of the number of people looking for sex with Asian hookers, I have to assume it’s heavily male.
 The question remains, as it always does, if I should be writing more for what people are searching for or writing more for the audience I wish I had.
 Gotta’ know your audience.